MrMaruf/tryout-nim/containers/README.md

 # ToDos
 1. [ ] Create an empty array which can contain ten integers.

-    - Fill that array with numbers 10, 20, …​, 100.
+    - [X] - Fill that array with numbers 10, 20, …​, 100.
 (Hint: use loops)

-    - Print only the elements of that array that are on odd indices (values 20, 40, …​).
+    - [ ] - Print only the elements of that array that are on odd indices (values 20, 40, …​).

-    - Multiply elements on even indices by 5.
+    - [ ] - Multiply elements on even indices by 5.
 Print the modified array.

 2. [ ] Re-do the Collatz conjecture exercise, but this time instead of printing each step, add it to a sequence.